 The scheme will be ambitious and high quality.
-Through good design we hope to provide:
+Through good design we will provide:

 The new development will provide new affordable family homes designed to meet the Council’s high energy efficient standards.
 They will be available to rent for people on the Council House waiting list and will comprise of 2,3- and 4-bedroom homes.